-- WHEREAS, Subzone Operator is the lessee of the Subzone locations and wishes to undertake the operational management of FTZ Subzone activities, on its own behalf, pursuant to the authority extended by Zone Grantee; and - WHEREAS, The Port and Subzone Operator have negotiated an agreement granting Subzone Operator exclusive authority to operate the Operator Site for a term of five years, with three options to extend for five years each in Port's sole discretion, a copy of which is on file with the Secretary of the Port Commission (the "Agreement"); and - WHEREAS, Under the Agreement, Subzone Operator agrees to pay the Port as Zone Grantee a \$5,000 application fee, \$2,000 activation fee and \$20,000 Annual Fee that will cover Zone Grantee expenses for oversight of the Subzone Site and submission of the Annual Report summarizing FTZ No. 3 annual activities to the FTZ Board; now, therefore, be it - RESOLVED, That the Port Commission hereby approves the Agreement with Pacific Cycle Inc. granting Pacific Cycle exclusive authority to operate at its leased sites in Vacaville, California as a Foreign Trade Zone No. 3 Subzone and authorizes the Executive Director to execute the Agreement; and be it further - RESOLVED, That the Port Commission authorizes the Executive Director to exercise the extension options in her discretion and to enter into any additions, amendments or other modifications to the Agreement that the Executive Director, in consultation with the City Attorney, determines are in the best interest of the Port, do not materially increase the obligations or liabilities of the Port or City or materially decrease the public benefits accruing to the Port, and are necessary and advisable to complete the transaction and effectuate the purpose and intent of this Resolution, such determination to be conclusively evidenced by the execution and delivery by the Executive Director of any such documents.
+- WHEREAS, The Port and Usage Driven Site Operator have negotiated an agreement granting exclusive authority to operate the Operator Site for a term of five years, with one option to extend for four years at Port's sole discretion, a copy of which is on file with the Secretary of the Port Commission (the "Agreement"); and - WHEREAS, Under the Agreement, DHL agrees to pay the Port as Zone Grantee a \$5,000 application fee, 2,000 activation fee and \$14,000 Annual Fee that will cover Zone Grantee expenses for oversight of the Usage Driven Site and submission of the Annual Report summarizing FTZ No. 3 annual activities to the FTZ Board, therefore, be it - RESOLVED, That the Port Commission hereby approves the Agreement with DHL Global Forwarding granting DHL exclusive authority to operate at its location in Brisbane, California as a Foreign Trade Zone No. 3 Usage Driven Site and authorizes the Executive Director to execute the Agreement; and be it further - RESOLVED, That the Port Commission authorizes the Executive Director to exercise the extension option in her discretion and to enter into any additions, amendments or other modifications to the Agreement that the Executive Director, in consultation with the City Attorney, determines are in the best interest of the Port, do not materially increase the obligations or liabilities of the Port or City or materially decrease the public benefits accruing to the Port, and are necessary and advisable to complete the transaction and effectuate the purpose and intent of this Resolution, such determination to be conclusively evidenced by the execution and delivery by the Executive Director of any such documents.

-I hereby certify the foregoing resolution was adopted by the Port Commission at its meeting of September 10, 2019.
+I hereby certify the foregoing resolution was adopted by the Port Commission at its meeting of October 13, 2020.